-‘The Rise and Fall of Management’, views the current plight of management practice and theory in its long term context, drawing some conclusions regarding the dysfunctional impact of economic theory on enterprise management.
+‘The Rise and Fall of Management’, published in 2009, views the current plight of management practice and theory in its long term context, drawing some conclusions regarding the dysfunctional impact of economic theory on real industry management.
 It not only justified the accountants’ short term focus, but also the extraction of value from real economy firms for the benefit of external stakeholders.
 The book suggests ways in which these effects might be reversed.

 ‘The Road to Co-operation’, published in 2012, considers further the extent of damage arising from the general acceptance of neoclassical economics and the use of outrageously simplisitc mathematical models of real economic pohenomena.
 It compares Anglo-American acceptance of this approach to corporate governance with less strictly formulaic appraiches elsewhere and stresses the importance of our newer understanding of global sustainability.
 The book concludes with an analysis of the potential for co-operative industrial management as an economic corrective.